Darragh-Nugent/Terrain-Generator/A2_response_to_criteria.md

 ### Core - Second data persistence service

 - **AWS service name:**  DynamoDB
-- **What data is being stored?:** Style JSON files
+- **What data is being stored?:** Style configuration files in JSON format
-- **Why is this service suited to this data?:** DynamoDB is well sutied for JSON files
+- **Why is this service suited to this data?:** DynamoDB is a NoSQL database optimized for storing semi-structured data like JSON.
-- **Why is are the other services used not suitable for this data?:** SQL has no easy way of storing JSON files with variable size and S3 buckets are not able to structure them as efficiently
+- **Why is are the other services used not suitable for this data?:** SQL is best suited for structured, relational data anmd not semi-structured files and S3 buckets are not able to structure them as efficiently for key-based access
 - **Bucket/instance/table name:** n11547227-styles
 - **Video timestamp:**
 - **Relevant files:**